Anandavana. Rudravasa. Avimukta.

 The heat of August and the confusion of the Varanasi alleys got to me after I finished with Jantar Mantar.
 I retreated into a nice-looking Western style cafe for an air-conditioned lunch – there are not many such cafes in Varanasi.
-Within its cool quietness, I took stock of things.
+Within its cool quietude, I took stock of things.

-All in all, it was a decent enough morning considering I didn’t set out with a plan.
+All in all, it was a decent enough morning considering I didn’t set out with a proper tour plan for old Varanasi.

 But unlike Pokhara or Kathmandu, Varanasi with its overwhelming denseness and ‘everythingness’ and the need to watch out for scams, began to feel somewhat more impenetrable.
 I wonder how I might induce serendipity to help me out here.

 And then an Indian man approached me.
 He was not very tall, dressed in knee-length shorts and a shirt in dark colours.
 A bandage on his shin, gleaming white against his dark skin.
 Moustache and short beard, and ochre ritually smeared on his forehead.

 I can’t quite remember exactly how it happened.
 He spoke excellent English, speaking in a quiet, slow, almost melodic accent.
 He struck a conversation with me.
 Welcomed me to Varanasi, his city.
 Warned me about false tour guides who were not even local Varanasi people, who would charge me for a tour but tell me untrue tales about the city.

 Not he.
 This was his city, his city of Shiva.
 He offered to show it to me – and absolutely no money would be charged.
-He only wanted me to see his Varanasi.
+He only wanted me to see his Varanasi on an authentic, local person’s tour.

 I was half certain by the end of it I would somehow be charged money.
 Or have to buy something from somewhere.
 I am, after all, Southeast Asian.
 While not a thing to be concerned about in Malaysia, it’s pretty common in the rest of my region.

 But there was something of love in his voice when he spoke of his Kashi.
 And an ordinariness that was different from the practiced polish of the astrologer.